souravbera472/SpringWithMySQL/README.md

 # SpringWithMySQL
-This Springboot with MySql and JPA and Hibernate
+This is Springboot with MySql database, and technologies are JPA and Hibernate.

 # Install MySQL Database
    Also install my sql workbench